SJRogerson/cv-datasheets/cv-corpus-23.0-2025-09-17/draft/en/kw.md

 ## Language

 Cornish, or Kernewek, is a Brythonic language, alongside Breton and Welsh, and part of the Celtic Indo-European language family.
-It is an indigenous language in the United Kingdom, with most speakers located in Cornwall.
+It is an indigenous language of the United Kingdom, with most speakers located in Cornwall.
 In the 2021 UK Census 567 people self-identified Cornish as their main language.
 UNESCO has classified its status as "severely endangered".

 ### Variants